-A little-known but very important milestone in gay history took place at Julius’ bar on West 10th Street in NYC 51 years ago this week that helped pave the way for the Stonewall Riots.
+On this date a little-known but very important milestone in gay history took place at Julius’ bar on West 10th Street in NYC that helped pave the way for the Stonewall Riots.

 The Mattachine Society “staged” the first civil rights “sip-in.”